timmybytes/timmybytes/README.md

 <div align="center">
 <h3>Hi!
 I'm Tim<img src="./hand_wave.gif" width="50px" /></h3>
 </div>

-I’m a **multidisciplinarian** passionate about making, exploring, and experimenting in a variety of creative fields.
 I'm a developer primarily working with React, but I also do design work, writing, and music.
 You can learn more about me and read my writing at [timmybytes.com](https://timmybytes.com), or connect with me on the sites below!